sukrutc18/Demo_App_CRUD/README.md

 # Demo_App_CRUD
-Sample Application for storing Employee details like employee id, name, age, salary and perform create, read, update, and delete operations.
+Sample Application for storing Employee details and performing CRUD operations on them.